 Finally, the upper structure’s elliptical emptiness signifies innovation.
 This is accomplished mostly by creating an empty space that represents the unwritten future into which mankind and the rest of the planet might stare metaphorically.
 The innovators and creators of today can be inspired by this wide and unburdened future.

 The Museum is not only a visual and cultural beacon, but also a trailblazer in terms of modern technology.
-The building embodies the future through revolutionary design ideas, execution, and construction as a 17,000m2 torus-shaped building wrapped in stainless steel, obtaining LEED Platinum status, and developed holistically through BIM at every design stage Top Real Estate Agency in Dubai.
+The building embodies the future through revolutionary design ideas, execution, and construction as a 17,000m2 torus-shaped building wrapped in stainless steel, obtaining LEED Platinum status, and developed holistically through BIM at every design stage.
 The building’s design is a low-carbon civic structure that incorporates several architectural advances such as parametric design, passive solar architecture, low-energy and low-water engineering solutions, energy and water recovery systems, and building integrated renewables.

 Above a three-story platform and a F+B deck with auditorium, retail, parking, and services, the 78-meter-high structure houses six exhibition and one administration floors above a three-story podium and a F+B deck with auditorium, retail, parking, and services.
 Overall, the design’s distinguishing elements will create a timeless monument that will serve as a model for all future low-carbon buildings in the UAE.

 The Museum of the Future will be a destination for the greatest and brightest inventors and entrepreneurs, delivering an integrated environment empowering creative minds to test, fund, and market ideas for futuristic prototypes and services as a design and innovation institution.
 It will bring together inventors, designers, and researchers to demonstrate a variety of technologies, as well as serve as an incubator for new ideas and designs, a catalyst for innovation, and a global destination for inventors and entrepreneurs.